Katikistan/Notes/OS and Data representation.md

 - Creating processes: fork().
 - Terminating current process: exit().
 - Loading program code from disk into current process: exec().
-- Waiting for a specic child to die: waitpid().
+- Waiting for a specific child to die: waitpid().
 - Getting PID of running process: getpid().

 The child process and the parent process run in separate memory spaces.
 At the time of fork() both memory spaces have the same content. fork() is called once but returns twice.